 Grammatical problems.
 Though most of the questions are worded well, I found a few instances where the answer choices didn't grammatically agree with the question.
 While I'm not an English grammar expert, I did see some obvious problems.
 By the way, you can also expect to see similar issues on the real PMP exam, which is not known to appease the taste buds of English Grammar Gurus.Fixed based on my feedback.

 - No ala carte purchase option.
 You cannot just buy selected exams.
 You must buy the complete package.

 At this price, it isn’t the most economical option out there, but it’s also not the most expensive either.
 Maybe it’s just me because essentially it works out to be $11 per exam ($100 for 9 full-length exams).

 Overall, the PM Exam Simulator is not perfect, but it’s certainly one of the better ones among the competition.
 It has a very neat simulator engine, which brings you as close to the real PMP exam, as it gets.
 There’s some room for improvement in the content section, and I’m sure that it will come about very soon.
 Sometimes, I can be a bit too critical in my reviews.
 In terms of the ‘cons’ that I listed above, I can tell you that most of the competing products aren’t doing any better.
 Some of the items are in fact more of my wish-list things.

-My rating for the software is 9 out of 10, and the content is 7 out of 10.
-Overall, considering the pricing, I'll give it 7.5 out of 10.
+My rating for the software is 4 out of 5, and the content is 3.5 out of 5.
+Overall, considering the pricing, I’ll give it 4 out of 5.
 If you are in the market for a good PMP exam simulator, you cannot go wrong with this one.
-Test it yourself now with a free 3-day trial account.
+Test it yourself now with a free 7-day trial account.